bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+Canada-related OSINT Tools.
+A list of several hundred websites for investigations related to the provinces and territories of Canada.
+Business Registries, physician search, courts records, public directories, newspapers archives and more: https://start.me/p/aLe0vp/osint-resources-in-canada

+Local Search America.
+Free online tools for searching news channels, government websites, and other sources of information for gathering information in different parts of the United States.
+You can even search by areas with a radius of several dozen kilometres, Local News TV, Local Search America, CivicRadius Search: https://localsearchamerica.com/

 OSINT of Nepal: https://unishka.substack.com/p/osint-of-nepal

+PPL Contact.
+Platform to find verified business contacts and company details.
+Search by name, role, or organization — available via web interface or API, useful for OSINT and digital investigations: https://ppl.contact/

 Pakistan Sim Details Cnic Records.
 Find Pakistani SIM and CNIC details, and track Pakistani mobile numbers with ease: https://pakistandatabase.com/index.php